wp-plugins/cpo-shortcodes/readme.txt

 5. Add custom-colored pricing tables to your pages

 == Changelog ==

+= 1.3.0 =
+* Changed the settings page to use the native WordPress Settings API.
+* Overhauled the shortcode generator and added a revamped interface.
+* Reorganized some of the shortcodes in the visaul editor button.
+* Added better handling of defaults.

 = 1.2.3 =
 * Changed the Cycle library to Cycle 2.